 8. Drag and drop it on top of the Freeze Frame in the timeline.

 9. Connect points around the part which should be animated with the video footage.

 10. In the Draw Mask settings make sure to select “Invert Mask”.

-12. Add an audio footage.
-For example I always record my audio footage seperately with my Sound Devices MixPre-3.
+12. Add audio footage.
+For example, I always record my audio footage separately with my Sound Devices MixPre-3.